-If you are interested in obtaining an Environmental Law Certificate, you should fill out an concerning the program.

-Expression of Interest form (.pdf) in the semester that you begin to take environmental law courses.
-After submitting the form, you should contact Professor Dernbach for advice
+If you are interested in obtaining an Environmental Law Certificate, you should fill out an Expression of Interest form (.pdf) in the semester that you begin to take environmental law courses.
+After submitting the form, you should contact Professor Dernbach for advice concerning the program.

-Graduating students who wish to certify meeting the requirements for a Law and

-Government Certificate should fill out the Application for a Law and Government
+Graduating students who wish to certify meeting the requirements for a Law and Government Certificate should fill out the Application for a Law and Government Certificate (.pdf).

-Certificate (.pdf).

-Contact Information
+Contact Information:

-John C. Dernbach, Professor of Law & Director, Environmental Law and Sustainability
+John C. Dernbach, Professor of Law & Director, Environmental Law and Sustainability Center

-Center

-Phone: 717-541-1933
+Phone: 717-541-1933 / E-mail: jcdernbach@widener.edu

-Email: jcdernbach@widener.edu